8 Best Renters Insurance Companies in Rhode Island of 2025

 Amount of Protection

 Overall, apartments are less expensive to insure than full houses.
-And they are typically smaller and outfitted with smoke alarms, sprinkler systems, and carbon monoxide detectors, so that takes care of having a safe property.
+They are typically smaller and outfitted with smoke alarms, sprinkler systems, and carbon monoxide detectors, which ensure a safe property.
 As such, a lender will lower your premium.

 Building Construction